TM-MT/tpr/README.md

  - `-D with_ACC={no|yes}`
  - `-D TPR_PERF={no|yes}`: Enable Performance monitoring for each stage in TPR.
 This option may affect the performance.
  - `-D ENABLE_TEST={no|yes}`: Enable building test.
 The default is `no`
- - `-D BUILD_CUDA={no|yes}`: Build tpr.cu.
+ - `-D BUILD_CUDA={no|yes}`: Build programs written in CUDA.
 The default is `no`
  - `-D CU_ARCH={CMAKE_CUDA_ARCHITECTURES}`: (cmake >= 3.18) CUDA architectures. ex) ITO-B(Tesla P100) -> "60"

 ## References
  - Adrián P. Diéguez, Margarita Amor, and Ramón Doallo.
 2019.
 Tree Partitioning Reduction: A New Parallel Partition Method for Solving Tridiagonal Systems.
 ACM Trans.
 Math.
 Softw.
 45, 3, Article 31 (August 2019), 26 pages.
-DOI:https://doi.org/10.1145/3328731
+DOI:[https://doi.org/10.1145/3328731](https://doi.org/10.1145/3328731)